serejandmyself/privacy-basics/README.md

 # Privacy Basics

-Please, feel free to fork and contribute by adding more tools
+Please feel free to fork and contribute by adding more tools or open an [issue](https://github.com/serejandmyself/Privacy-Basics/issues) via GitHub

 #fuckDRM